The property firm’s board has cleared the public offering of P2 billion unsecured fixed-rate peso bonds, with an oversubscription option of P1 billion

 The net proceeds of the bonds will be used to partially finance capital expenditures for a portion of CPG projects scheduled for completion from 2017 to 2019.

-“By 2019, CPG will complete 1.67 million sq. m. of development, consisting of 31 buildings and over 150,000 sq. m. of commercial space for lease, in addition to our landbank of 200 hectares to develop in Metro Manila, and are looking at other promising areas in the country…” Century Properties chairman and chief executive officer Jose E.B.
+“By 2019, CPG will complete 1.67 million sq. m. of development, consisting of 31 buildings and over 150,000 sq. m. of commercial space for lease, in addition to our landbank of 200 hectares to develop in Metro Manila, and are looking at other promising areas in the country…” Century Properties Executive Chairman of the Board Jose E.B.
 Antonio said.

 Early this month, CPG’s wholly owned unit Century City Development Corp signed a $30 million secured facility agreement with Golden First Century Pte Ltd, a company affiliated with Phoenix Property Investors.